-Transmissions most often occur through inhaling small droplets of water infected with Legionella bacteria.
+Transmissions most often occur through inhaling tiny droplets of water infected with Legionella bacteria.
 Exposure to Legionella does not guarantee illness, and certain groups are more susceptible to contracting it.
-Smokers, those over the age of 50, and those with weakened immune systems or other preexisting conditions are the most likely to contract the disease.
+Smokers over 50 and those with weakened immune systems or other preexisting conditions are the most likely to contract the disease.

 To file a lawsuit to recover damages, you must show an injury and establish a relationship between that injury and the responsible parties.